smalltong02/keras-llm-robot/readme.md

   1. **`Load Model`**

       **Foundation Models** can be loaded with CPU or GPU, and with 8-bits loading (`4-bits is invalid`).
 Set the appropriate CPU Threads to improve token output speed when using CPU.
+When encountering the error 'Using Exllama backend requires all the modules to be on GPU' while loading the GPTQ model, please add "'disable_exllama': true" in the 'quantization_config' section of the model's config.json.

       **Multimodal models** can be loaded with CPU or GPU.
 For Vision models, users can upload images and text for model interaction.
 For Voice models, users can interact with the model using a microphone (without the need for auxiliary models). (`Not implemented`)